webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Artifacts/Bounding-Boots-(We-Are-All-Mad-Here).md

 ---
 aliases:
 - Bounding Boots (We Are All Mad Here)
 tags:
 - Compendium/CSRD/en/Artifacts
 - Artifact
 - Artifact/Fairy-Tale
-title: Bounding Boots (We Are All Mad Here)
-collection: Artifacts
-kind: Compendium
 ---

 ## Bounding Boots (We Are All Mad Here)
 >[!info] Stats
 > **Level:** 1d6+1